markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 ### fsbeZ:

-I don't the images cause the ctf's is over and i didn't take capture while i was doing it
+I don't have the images cause the ctf's is over and i didn't take capture while i was doing it

 But still I do have the binary stored in my pc